the-road-to-learn-react/the-road-to-react/manuscript/intro.md

 I am a German software and web developer dedicated to learning and teaching JavaScript.
 After obtaining my Master's Degree in computer science, I gained experience from the startup world where I used JavaScript intensively during both my professional life and spare time.
 For a few years, I worked closely with an exceptional team of engineers at a company in Berlin, developing large scale JavaScript applications, which eventually led to a desire to teach others about these topics.

 During my time as a developer in Berlin, I regularly wrote articles about web development on my website.
 I received great feedback from people learning from my articles which allowed me to improve my writing and teaching style.
 Article after article, I grew my ability to teach others.
-I find it a fulfilling seeing students thrive by giving them clear objectives and short feedback loops.
+I find it fulfilling to see students thrive by giving them clear objectives and short feedback loops.

-Currently, I am a self-employed developer helping companies creatings their MVPs, conducting workshops and code audits/review, and creating large scale JavaScript applications.
-You can find more information about me and ways to support and work with me on my [website](https://www.robinwieruch.de/about).
+Currently, I am a self-employed developer helping companies in creating their MVPs, conducting workshops and code audits/review, and creating large scale JavaScript applications.
+You can find more information about me, ways to support me, and how to work with me on my [website](https://www.robinwieruch.de/about).

 ## FAQ